LksWlprn/Opus-Magnum-Philosophicum/README.md

 If superdeterminism is correct, however, the states of both photons were predetermined from the moment the spacecraft launched, though they remained unmeasured.
 In this view, the universe would have had to evolve in such a way that the experimenters (or their descendants) were inevitably led to choose the exact measurement settings that align with the states the particles had possessed since the beginning of the journey.
 To many physicists, this idea resembles a kind of cosmic conspiracy—a scenario in which the fundamental laws of the universe conspire to prevent truly free experimental choices, challenging the assumptions underlying conventional scientific methodology.
+The key critique is this: "In any deterministic theory one can take a measurement outcome and, by using the law of time-evolution, calculate the initial state that would have given rise to this outcome.
+One can then postulate that since this initial state gave rise to the observation, we have somehow “explained” the observation.
+If one were to accept this as a valid argument, this would seemingly invalidate the science method in general.
+For then, whenever we observe any kind of regularity—say a correlation between X-ray exposure and cancer—we could say it can be explained simply because the initial state happened to be what it was."

 Sabine Hossenfelder retorts: "In a superdeterministic theory, the measurement setting, θ, can be chosen in the same way you can chose it in normal quantum mechanics.
 It’s